tu-team/2/doc/emotions/affective and appraisal aspects/affective_appraisal_and_coping_aspecs.md

 In this chapter we come close to questions of gender influence on decision making and coping strategy selection [sex_differencies].
 One more aspect that was not explicitly described here but still has significant influence on appraisal and coping is temperament that could significantly influence selection of coping strategy and cognitive appraisal.

-##High level emotion influence over affects and neuromediators
+##High level emotion influence over affects and neuromodulators

 Plutchik identifies high level emotions [natureofemotions] as mixture of 2 or more basic emotions(affects).
 For examle: